-EPA has established tolerances for glyphosate on a wide range of crops, including corn, soybean, oil seeds, grains, and some fruits and vegetables, ranging from 0.1 to 310 ppm.
+EPA has established tolerances for glyphosate on a wide range of human and animal food crops, including corn, soybean, oil seeds, grains, and some fruits and vegetables, ranging from 0.1 to 400 parts per million (ppm).

 Are there any safety concerns about exposure to glyphosate?

 The EPA evaluates the safety of pesticides such as glyphosate.
 According to the EPA, glyphosate has a low toxicity for people.
 Pets may be at risk of digestive or intestinal problems if they touch or eat plants that have just been sprayed.
 In December 2017, as part of a glyphosate registration review, the EPA issued a Draft Human Risk Assessment for Glyphosate, which concluded that glyphosate is not likely to be carcinogenic in humans.
 In April 2019, the EPA released a Glyphosate Proposed Interim Registration Review Decision for public comments.
 In January 2020, after considering the public comments received, EPA released the Interim Registration Review Decision.
 The EPA continues to find that there are no risks to public health when glyphosate is used in accordance with its current label.

 One international organization (the International Agency for Research on Cancer) concluded that glyphosate may be a carcinogen, while several others, including the European Food Safety Authority and the Joint Food and Agriculture Organization (FAO)/World Health Organization (WHO) Meeting on Pesticide Residues (JMPR), have determined that it is unlikely to be a carcinogen.

 What is the FDA doing to monitor glyphosate residues in or on food?

-Recently, the FDA developed a streamlined selective residue method (SRM) for testing for glyphosate residues, and from FY 2016-2017, the FDA began preliminary testing of samples of soybeans, corn, milk, and eggs for glyphosate residues.
+In FY 2016, the FDA developed a streamlined selective residue method (SRM) for testing for glyphosate residues, and from FY 2016-2017, the FDA began preliminary testing of samples of soybeans, corn, milk, and eggs for glyphosate residues.
 The FDA completed preliminary testing of these four commodities in FY 2017, and expanded testing to other foods in FY 2018.
-Test results from FY 2016 are published in the FY 2016 Annual Pesticide Report and results from FY 2017 are published in the FY 2017 Annual Pesticide Report.